Recommended Authors:

 end

-% call spoon subroutine with A %
+% call backwards-forecasting subroutine with A, and scale %

 end